 Once you’ve made the tapenade mayonnaise…

 So many options!
 One of my favorites though, is to just eat it with some toasted pitas.
 I sauteed a few pita breads in olive oil until they were chewy-crispy (about 3-4 minutes on medium heat), and then tossed them with some salt and some dried oregano.
 Yum!
-And they went perfectly with that tapenade.
+And they went perfectly with the olives.

-Store the tapenade mayonnaise in a sealed container in the refrigerator for up to 3 days.
+Store the dip in a sealed container in the refrigerator for up to 3 days.

 However, you can freeze the tapenade and then simply thaw in the refrigerator overnight and mix with mayo when you are ready to serve.